jasonholloway/cuckoo/README.md

 #Cuckoo: a full-feathered method interceptor

 ##Overview
 Cuckoo is a Fody add-in for AOP-style method interception.
-It modifies assemblies so that marked methods immediately delegate to user-provided ICuckoo classes, which manage each call accordingly, and can trigger arbitrary code as they like.
+It modifies assemblies so that marked methods delegate immediately to user-provided classes, which are given full control over the call's further execution, and full access to all passed parameters.

-Another para here for pacing.
+Methods are most easily targeted by attribute, although an underlying mechanism is also exposed (via a simple API), whereby interceptions can be declared generally.

-By being based on the Mono.Cecil and Fody libraries, Cuckoo suits itself to .NET development on any platform.
+And by being built on the Mono.Cecil and Fody libraries, Cuckoo suits itself to .NET development on any platform.

 ####Features
  - Wraps method calls
  - Triggers arbitrary code
  - Gives access to (and alters) arguments and return values
- - Controlled by attribute declarations
+ - Controlled by attribute declarations, or by arbitrary rules from user code
  - Cross-platform compatible